shailacdi/donation-analytics/README.md

 > C00496679|O'REGAN, KATHLEEN|92253|12042017|20
 > C00496680|WESTWOOD, ROBERT|92270|12042017|100

 Sample datastructure for Master donor list built during processing.
-As you see, if there is a duplicate key, a list of the values will be generated against the key.
+As you can see, querying on NAME|ZIP will fetch a list of the values.
+NOTE: The inner Dictlist is being used as a mere dict in this program and can be extended further for any future enhancements.

 {**"O'REGAN, KATHLEEN|92253"**: [{**'2016'**: [{'amount': 110, 'cmte_id': 'C00496679'}]}, {**'2017'**: [{'amount': 25, 'cmte_id': 'C00496679'}]}, {**'2017'**: [{'amount': 20, 'cmte_id': 'C00496679'}]}], **'WESTWOOD, ROBERT|92270'**: [{**'2017'**: [{'amount': 100, 'cmte_id': 'C00496680'}]}]}